HTTP API authorization

 • X-Correlation-ID - A correlation ID can be used to track a request.
 The same correlation ID will be returned to the original caller of the API.

-Securing the OAuth introspection endpoint
+Secure the OAuth introspection endpoint

 As specified in RFC 7662, the OAuth introspection endpoint must not be publicly accessible.
-You have to configure the Authorization Header that you want the API to use.
+You need to configure the Authorization Header that you want the API to use.
 For example, you can use HTTP Basic Authentication by saving a header like Basic QWxhZGRpbjpvcGVuIHNlc2FtZQ==.
 You can also use OAuth 2.0 Bearer tokens, and refresh the used token on a regular basis by updating the Project configuration.

-Handling permissions for customer accounts or anonymous sessions
+Handle permissions for customer accounts or anonymous sessions

 If you want to use external OAuth tokens with the /me endpoints, you'll have to add an already existing customer account, or an anonymous session, into the scope.
 For a customer account, add customer_id:{id}, for an anonymous session, add anonymous_id:{id} to the scope.